 2. Look for Smaller Jackpots

-Whether you are playing the slots, keno, or roulette you will see the temptation to play a game that promises a crazy payoff.
-Always remember that the money for those payoffs comes from the
+Whether you are playing the slots, keno, or roulette, you will see the temptation to play a game that promises a crazy payoff.
+Always remember that the money for those payoffs comes from all participating players.
+Naturally.

-If you ignore all warnings from experienced gamblers to play keno, go for a small number of picks.
+Suppose you ignore all warnings from experienced gamblers to play keno; go for a small number of picks.
 The safest range of picks is 3 to 5.
-You don’t risk as much money because you’re more likely to
+You don’t risk as much money because you’re more likely to win something.

 3. Make Smaller Bets

-If the prizes are proportionally the same regardless of the size of the bet then you gain nothing by betting more.
-You’re not just multiplying your wins you’re also multiplying your losses when
+If the prizes are proportionally the same regardless of the size of the bet, then you gain nothing by betting more.
+You’re not just multiplying your wins.
+You’re also multiplying your losses when making larger wagers.

 4. Play the Short Odds, Not the Long Odds

-Yes, there is always that occasional event where something unexpected happens.
-It wouldn’t be gambling if we were never surprised.
-Conservative betting may produce modest wins but it produces
+Yes, there is always that rare event where something unexpected happens.
+It wouldn’t be gambling if surprises were not part of the game.

 5. Don’t Bet on the House Edge